Is it illegal to put household waste in a public bin UK

 Responsible waste disposal is about more than just following the rules; it needs an active commitment to sustainable practices.
 Every individual’s actions have an effect on the environment.
 Taking ownership of our waste disposal responsibilities helps us build a greener future.

 A report by WasteAid UK states only 20% of global e-waste is recycled properly each year.
-This shows how important it is to dispose of electronics responsibly, to avoid environmental harm.
+This shows how important it is to dispose of electronics responsibly in the proper litter bin, to avoid environmental harm.
 We must consider the consequences of not doing so, just like the consequences of trusting politicians to solve the waste disposal crisis.

 Consequences of putting household waste in public bins